githubnext/copilot-workspace-user-manual/overview.md

 In order to make it easy to share a workspace session with others (e.g. for doing an ad-hoc code review or sharing an initial implementation idea), Copilot Workspace allows users to generate shared links.
 These links can be shared with guests, even if they are not part of the Copilot Workspace preview.

 Shared sessions are copies of the original session.
-Non-guest users can use them a as a starting point to continue the task or explore alternative solutions without interfering with the original session.
+Non-guest users can use them as a starting point to continue the task or explore alternative solutions without interfering with the original session.
 Guest users can view the session but cannot use the workspace to make changes.

 <img src="images/share-link.png" width=600 alt="Generating a share link">